Updated June 3, 2023

 Be mutually respectful of each other’s desires and needs.
 The chances are, you’ll both be pleasantly surprised and excited to make some changes in your sex life.
 Of course, some sexual problems will require professional help to get through.
 In some cases, you or your partner might have a fear of intimacy that’s impacting your sex life.
-A sex therapist can be a huge asset to any relationship.
+Doing couples therapy with a sex therapist can be a huge asset to any relationship.
 Explore this option before losing hope.

 If your partner cheated on you, you’ll have to decide for yourself if you can forgive them, or if you’ll need to move on without them in your life.

 Most affairs don’t typically happen spontaneously.
 Infidelity can also come in the form of emotional cheating, too.
 If you want the relationship to survive post-affair, you’ll both need to be honest about what happened, and then work together to solve any underlying issues.

 Cheating hurts, and it can take years to get over.
 While many relationships can endure after someone has an affair, it requires a firm commitment from both partners for them to learn how to get over infidelity.